varun-gangadharan/statistics-for-strava/README.md

 ### Import all challenges and trophies

+> [!NOTE]
-Strava does not allow to fetch all your completed challenges and trophies, but there's a little workaround if you'd like to import those:
+> Strava does not allow to fetch all your completed challenges and trophies

+There's a little workaround if you'd still like to import your complete challenge and trophy history:
 * Navigate to https://www.strava.com/athletes/[YOUR_ATHLETE_ID]/trophy-case
 * Open the page's source code and copy everything
   ![Trophy case source code](public/assets/images/readme/trophy-case-source-code.png)